Universal Music Japan

 Universal Music LLC (ユニバーサル ミュージック合同会社, Yunibāsaru myūjikku Gōdō gaisha), often referred to as just Universal Music Japan or UMJ, is a Japanese subsidiary of the Universal Music Group founded in 1990.
 It is the largest subsidiary for a foreign company in Japan regarding music distribution.
 The company is responsible for marketing and distribution in Japan for Japanese releases under Universal.

-As of 2019, Universal Japan holds the second most shares in the Japanese music market, behind Sony Music Japan, and is followed by Avex.
+As of 2019, Universal Japan holds the second most shares in the Japanese music market, behind Sony Music Entertainment Japan, and is followed by Avex.

 History

 Early years

 The company was founded as PolyGram Co., Ltd. in 1990 with Koike Kazuhiko serving as president and CEO.
 In 1999, the company was restructured and renamed as Universal Music Co., Ltd., following Seagram's acquisition of PolyGram, and its subsequent integration into Universal Studios.

 2009–2013: Renaming to Universal Music LLC

 In 2009, the company was renamed as Universal Music LLC.
 Kazuhiko stepped down as CEO and Keiichi Ishizaka became CEO and president of the company.